b-asif/MeetWithProf/README.md

-# Name of application: MeetYourProf
+# Name of application: MeetWithProf
-# Version: 0.4
+# Version: 0.7

 # who did what:
-1. Bushra Asif - created the database and edited the sorting logic for semester/year
+1. Bushra Asif - Designed UI for searchbar and delete button.
+Implemented the search funtionalitis
-2. Huda Mohammed - helped in writing code for tableview
+2. Huda Mohammed - helped in writing code for delete functionality
-3. Jayden Manning - reviewed and overlooked code + handled edge case for when user enters invalid year entry
+3. Jayden Manning - reviewed and overlooked code + designed search bar
-3. Kenny Li - reviewed and overlooked code
+3. Kenny Li - inserated the data for data entry sheet + overlooked code to make sure we met requirements.

 # Any other instruction that users need to know:
-This development step implemented the SQLite database that would store the semester office hour entries.
-Desinged the tableview in the schedule page for faculty to view.